SLASSCOM/slasscom-bootcamp-curriculum/computational-thinking/README.md

 ## Introduction

-Computers are dumb machines.
+Computers are dumb machines unless you make it smart through your program.
 Before you can think about programming a computer, you need to work out exactly what it is you want the computer to do.
 Thinking through the problem and preparing it to be fed to a computer is Computational Thinking.
 Computational Thinking allows us to take complex problems, understand what the problem is, and develop solutions.
 We can present these solutions in a way that both computers and people can understand.

 ## Learning Outcomes